skulibas/skulibas.github.io/essays/unraveling-the-javascript-web.md

 explore ES6, I came to see that these features had significantly improved the language, making code more concise, expressive, and easier to read.

 ## CobWods
+The strict time constraints of WODs (Workout of the Day) for coding problems which are evocative of actual technical interviews, can make participating rather stressful.
+It might be too much to handle, especially for newbies.
+But having access to practice WODs reduces the pressure by giving us an opportunity to get accustomed to the time-sensitive nature of coding interviews and improve our problem-solving abilities.
+These practice sessions give you a feeling of readiness and confidence, while they don't completely remove the worry.
+In the end, these WODs are crucial for training us to successfully navigate technical interviews in our future employment.